markcxli/FPGA_DPU/README.md

 ## Sprint 2 (Lots of work on reverse-enginneering darknet YOLO)
 * Refactor YOLO we got from https://pjreddie.com/darknet/yolo/
 * Rewrite YOLO with DNNDK API
+* Implement DPU on vivado and run some simulation tests

 ### Results from sprint 1
 * Prediction on BU SCC GPU 0.925530 seconds.